-In order to further assist with educating City employees about storm water pollution, the Environmental Officer attends the monthly Safety Meetings with the Maintenance Department.
-At these meetings the Environmental Officer discusses various issues related to storm water pollution, such as keeping drains and ditches clear of debris.
-During this reporting period, due to staffing shortages, the Environmental Officer was only able to present at a safety meeting on March 24, 2022.
+In order to further assist with educating City employees about storm water pollution, the Environmental Officer attends at least one monthly Safety Meeting with the Maintenance Department per year.
+This period the Environmental Officer attended the meeting on June 10th.
+At these meetings the Environmental Officer discusses various issues related to storm water pollution, such as keeping drains and ditches clear of debris and how to recognize illegal discharge.
+The Maintenance Supervisor also reminds employees the importance of recognizing IDDE and reporting at the other monthly safety meetings.
 Each new employee is made aware of the importance of IDDE and the process to report any detections to the Environmental Officer.
+Sign in sheets are included in Appendix E.